cecat/UtilityWatchMQTT/DEV/README.md

 so the sensor wiring below is applicable to giving them a standard 4-wire Grove connector.
 The advantage to using a shield vs. soldering stuff is that you can readily swap out the Photon, or any of the sensors.
 I would recommend this over soldering things to your photon or, as I did, soldering the Photon and connectors to a strip-board.
+[All about Grove](https://wiki.seeedstudio.com/Grove_System/).

 ### Water Heater